dxdydz/321/riverinegypt.md

 That player is the winner.

 ## Comparing Sets of Pieces
 - Sets of three pieces are evaluated based on their strength to establish river segment claims.
-The set type takes precedence, followed by size, and finally: color.
+The set type takes precedence, followed by size, and finally (for monochrome sets only): color.
 The set types are as follows, in order from best to worst:
   - Monochrome triplet: Three identical pieces of the same size and color
   - Monochrome run: Three pieces in the same color, all different sizes
   - Monochrome pair: Two pieces of the same size and color, with a third piece of any size or color.